 How to Become a Superstar Diagnostician Within the Span of One Lifetime or Less

-To become a great diagnostician, you need to excel in five six different diagnostic modalities: (1) history-taking, (2) physical examination, (3) laboratory medicine, (4) medical imaging (including point-of-care ultrasonography), (5) electrocardiography, … Continue Reading →
+To become a great diagnostician, you need to excel in six different diagnostic modalities: (1) history-taking, (2) physical examination, (3) laboratory medicine, (4) medical imaging (including point-of-care ultrasonography), (5) electrocardiography, and (6) bedside diagnostic procedures.
+History-taking The two most important components of history-taking are knowing what to ask and how to ask questions.
+Prepare and perfect scripted questions for…

 Examination of the lymph nodes by Dr. Saul Rosenberg